dpretet/svut/README.md

 svutRun -vpi "-M. -muart" -define "PORT=3333" -t ./my_testbench.sv &
 ```

 Now you know the basics of SVUT.
-The generated testbench.sv provides prototypes of
+The generated testbench provides prototypes of
 available macros.
 Try them and play around to test SVUT.
 You can find these
 files into the example folder.
-A simple makefile.example is present at the
-root level of this repo to launch the flow.
-It contains two targets, `make
-test` and `make gui`.

 Enjoy!

 ## External tools

-To use `make gui` command, opening by default GTKwave, be sure to setup
+To use `gui` option, opening by default GTKwave, be sure to setup
 properly this tool in your path.
 For Mac OS users, first install with brew:

 ```bash